Parking at Surrey Sports Park

 - A third car park by the Nursery is available from 5pm- 11.30pm Monday - Friday and all day Saturday and Sunday, (220 spaces).
 This car park is University permit only at all other hours and is managed by the University’s Security department.

 In addition there are 11 disabled bays, a drop off/pick up area, larger bays for up to 4 coaches to park and facilities for motorbikes.

 Automatic Number Plate Recognition (ANPR) System

-Surrey Sports Park will be introducing an ANPR system on 1st May, 2017.
-This system will record the number plates of all cars entering and leaving the two main SSP car parks.
+Surrey Sports Park introduced a new ANPR system on 1st May, 2017.
+This system records the number plates of all cars entering and leaving the two main SSP car parks.

-- The system will offer 3 hours of free parking and will require no action from anyone parked if leaving within the time period
+- The system offers 3 hours of free parking and requires no action from anyone parked if leaving within the time period

-- If a user’s stay is longer than 3 hours, the user will be expected to report to Reception and register their number plate details and reason for extending the stay.
+- If a user’s stay is longer than 3 hours, the user is expected to report to Reception and register their number plate details and reason for extending the stay.
 A parking exemption of a further 2 hours can then be applied for that registration number

 - Any cars parked for longer than 3 hours with no details entered at a contact point will automatically incur a parking penalty notice of £70, reduced to £40 if paid within 14 days